 Roy DeCarava was a jazz photographer, artist and Harlem local who captured everyday life in the Manhattan district like no-one else.
 Through a sparing, striking use of natural light, DeCarava’s exploration of the aesthetics of blackness was revolutionary, developing a visual mode that challenged the era’s cultural assumptions around race, poverty and artistic representation.

 Taking DeCarava’s legacy into contemporary America, film-maker and artist Kahlil Joseph has channelled this approach into work with Flying Lotus, Beyoncé, Kendrick Lamar and Sampha in recent years.
-Now he has collaborated with DeCarava’s estate to craft the new VF-commissioned work Fly Paper, a vision of Harlem soundtracked by Kelsey Lu and Lauryn Hill, making its UK debut as part of Strange Days: Memories of the Future at The Store X’s new exhibition space in Berlin.
+Now he has collaborated with DeCarava’s estate to craft the new VF-commissioned work Fly Paper, a vision of Harlem soundtracked by Kelsey Lu and Lauryn Hill, making its UK debut as part of Strange Days: Memories of the Future at The Store X, 180 The Strand, London.
 Chris May traces the oft-overlooked career of this most radical and influential of artists.

 In 1958, when Columbia Records commissioned Roy DeCarava to shoot the cover photograph for Miles Davis’s Porgy and Bess, most sleeve photographers opted for one of two prevailing clichés: a flattering studio portrait or an intense performance shot.
 But DeCarava wanted something out of the ordinary.
 The story goes that he pitched up unannounced at Davis’s brownstone, to prevent Davis giving too much preparatory thought to the image.
 Once inside, DeCarava took an informal photograph of Davis sitting next to his girlfriend, the dancer Frances Taylor, in the backyard.
 Neither of their heads or faces are in the frame.
 Instead the viewer’s gaze is directed towards Taylor reaching out with her left hand to caress the trumpet Davis is holding on his lap.
 Intimate and sensual, DeCarava’s shot perfectly captures the atmosphere of George Gershwin’s opera as interpreted by Davis.